brendenlake/archive-CCM-site/README.md

 - Griffiths, T.L., Lieder, F., & Goodman, N.D.
 (2015).
 Rational use of cognitive resources: Levels of analysis between the computational and the algorithmic.
 Topics in Cognitive Science, 7(2), 217-229.

 **Model comparison and fitting, tricks of trade**
+- Wilson, R.C. and Collins, A.G.E.
+(2019).
+Ten simple rules for the computational modeling of behavioral data.  eLife 2019;8:e49547
 - Pitt, M.A. and Myung, J (2002) When a good fit can be bad.
 Trends in Cognitive Science, 6, 10, 421-425.
 - Roberts, S. & Pashler, H. (2000) How persuasive is a good fit?
 A comment on theory testing.
 Psychological Review, 107, 358-367.
 - \[optional\] Myung, I.J.
 (2003).
 Tutorial on maximum likelihood estimation.
 Journal of Mathematical Psychology, 47, 90-100.